codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="70%"
 %}

-For each image, you get some basic details such as the Git branch, commit message and hash that created it, date of creation as well as all tags.
+Each image displays basic details such as the Git branch, commit message, hash that created it, creation date, as well as all tags.
-You can click on any image and look at [its metadata]({{site.baseurl}}/docs/pipelines/docker-registries/metadata-annotations/).
+* To view image metadata, click on the image.
+For details, see [Docker image metadata]({{site.baseurl}}/docs/pipelines/docker-image-metadata/).

+**Filters for Docker images**
-On the top left of the screen you can find several filters that allow you to search for a specific subset of Docker images:
+The top left of the Images page has several filters that allow you to search for a specific subset of Docker images.
+Filters include:
+* Tagged/untagged images
+* Base image name
+* Git branch
+* Tag
+* Pipeline volumes

+Multiple filters work in an `AND` manner.

 {%
   include image.html